7 Ways to Get Better Gas Mileage and Save Money

 1. Get Rid of Dead Weight

-Every additional 100 pounds your vehicle hauls equals a 1 to 2% increase in fuel consumption.
+The more weight your car hauls, the more gas you'll burn.
 If you want to save money, drop the excess weight.
 Leave behind the toolbox, camping chairs and any other unnecessary items.

 2. Attach a Truck Cap